 How can just ten minutes together have an impact?

-Conversation Opportunities to open a dialogue with your child can happen when you’re working on a project or doing a chore together, going on a walk, or taking just one child on an errand.
+Talking with your kids can happen when you’re working on a project or doing a chore together, going on a walk, or taking just one child on an errand.
+We have a whole page dedicated to Conversation Starters that you can check out.
 Here are a few favorite topics for each age group:

 - Toddlers and Preschoolers – reminiscing together: just a simple recount of the day or of a favorite family event can be enjoyable.